ccrosby1/cst-323/phonebook/docs/activity4.md

  	- Click Create

- 8. In Connections - Networking, under Authorized Networks, add IP address
+ 8. In Connections / Networking, under Authorized Networks, add IP address

  9. Connect to the database in MySQL Workbench using the IP, username, and password

  10. Run your DDL script to create required tables

- 11. Go to APIs & Services then Library and enable Cloud SQL and Cloud SQL Admin API
+ 11. Go to APIs & Services / Library and enable Cloud SQL and Cloud SQL Admin API

  ![Cloud SQL](images/GCP-API.png)